hannorein/rebound/README.rst

 examples/closeencounter_hybrid
   This example integrates a densly packed planetary system which becomes unstable on a timescale of only a few orbits.
-The IAS15 integrator with adaptive timestepping is used.
-This integrator automatically decreases the timestep whenever a close enocunter happens.
-IAS15 is very high order and ideally suited for the detection of these kind of encounters.
+  This is a test case for the HYBRID integrator.

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.